binge-plus/BINGE-PLUS/Readme.md

 - Building the Project: Automatically builds the Docker image for the application.
 - Pushing Docker Images: Pushes the Docker image to Docker Hub for storage.
 - Installing Dependencies: Installs required Node.js packages, configures Apache, and sets up the application.
-- Notifications: Sends deployment status and notifications via Telegram to the BINGE-PLUS Channel for visibility into each step of the pipeline.

 ## GitHub Actions Workflow Breakdown:
 - Build and Test: Ensures the application builds successfully and passes tests.
 - Docker Push: Pushes the Docker image to Docker Hub.
-- Notify via Telegram: The notify.py script triggers alerts for each successful deployment, providing visibility for the team.